WardLordRuby/scriptedSheepshead-TTS/README.md

 ### Scripted version of the Midwest (U.S) card game Sheepshead built for Tabletop Simulator

 ### Next features to be added:
-* Implement onSave to save players custom settings
 * New icons for deal, pick, and pass

 ### Current features:
 * Automatically adjusts game settings for 3 to 6 players
+* Script will save the scripts current state as well as players custom settings
 * Scripted: Game Set Up, Dealing, Picking, Taking Tricks, Burying, and Leaster Hand
 * Scripted calling partner for both JD partner and Call an Ace
 * Scripted event for 'unknown' situation when playing Call an Ace